 Q: Who is eligible to be an ALERT Cadet?

 A: All Christian fathers and sons are eligible to join and participate in the program.
-To be an officer, however, the father must sign a statement of faith and agree to uphold the leadership requirements for ALERT Cadet officers.
+For a father to progress in rank as an officer in leadership, however, he must sign a statement of faith and agree to uphold the leadership requirements for ALERT Cadet officers.

 Q: What is the cost for the ALERT Cadet program?

-A: There is a $35 per family fee to receive the ALERT Cadet Basic Training Manual (BTM), one for the father and one for each son, age 8 and older.
+A: There is a $35 per family fee to enroll in the ALERT Cadet program, plus $5 for the Basic Training Manual booklet, one for the father and one for each son, age 8 and older.
 Additional sons in the same family may receive their own ALERT Cadet BTM for a booklet charge of $5 when they reach the age of 8.

-Fathers and sons must, at some time during Basic Training, purchase a basic uniform package (which consists of a green deployment-style t-shirt, a pair of khaki BDU (military cargo-style) pants, a black webbing belt, and a khaki Marine-style cover (cap)), at a per person fee of $40.
+Fathers and sons who desire to attend Unit meetings or ALERT Cadet sponsored Camps, must have all the required Uniform items, as directed by the Unit Leader or Camp Leader.
+The basic Duty Uniform package (which consists of a green deployment-style t-shirt, a pair of khaki BDU (military cargo-style) pants, a black webbing belt, and a khaki Marine-style cover (cap)), is $49 per person.